 The symptoms of dehydration can include headaches, decreased blood pressure, and dizziness or fainting.
 Not knowing why you are dizzy can be a scary experience and lead you to suspect that something has gone wrong with your brain.
 Fainting can also be highly disorienting and alarming if you don’t realize why it is happening.
 If this occurs:

-- Drink plenty of water (and do NOT drink anything that will dehydrate you further, such as more alcohol or sugary drinks such as soda).
+- Drink plenty of water (and do NOT drink anything that will dehydrate you further, such as more alcohol or caffeinated drinks such as soda).

 - Lie down to prevent injuring yourself during episodes of dizziness or fainting.